ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_stored_baskets.md

 # Stored baskets

 Stored baskets are available only for logged-in users.
-One user can have multiple named baskets.
+One user can have multiple baskets.

 You can store the whole basket under a name for later purposes and new stored basket will be created.